The Good Soldier (Homeland)

-"The Good Soldier" is the sixth episode of the first season of the psychological thriller TV series Homeland.
+"The Good Soldier" is the sixth episode of the first season of the psychological thriller television series Homeland.
 It originally aired on Showtime on November 6, 2011.

 Carrie comes up with a way to get Brody to take a polygraph test.
 The tension between Brody and Mike finally comes to a head.

 Plot

 Carrie (Claire Danes) arrives at Langley, seemingly rejuvenated.
 Everyone there is in disbelief that Afsal Hamid was able to kill himself.
 Carrie proposes that a polygraph test be administered to everyone who came into contact with Hamid.
 Carrie is excited because Brody (Damian Lewis) will be on the list; she is confident he will not be able to pass the polygraph.
 The testing process begins that day.
 Carrie is the first to take the polygraph.
 She passes every question, except for when she is asked if she has taken illegal drugs while employed by the CIA.
 Meanwhile, Saul (Mandy Patinkin) interviews a neighbor at the abandoned house that Raqim Faisel (Omid Abtahi) had bought, and he learns that Raqim was living with a woman there.

 Raqim and Aileen (Marin Ireland), now on the run, arrive at a safehouse.
 They are about to enter but Aileen spots a booby trap on the door.
 Now under threat from al-Qaeda as well as the authorities, Raqim thinks they should turn themselves in, but Aileen refuses.
 At Langley, they have managed to identify Aileen Morgan as Raqim's girlfriend.
 They check into Aileen's background, and it is discovered she lived in Saudi Arabia for five years as a child.
 Saul is called on to take the polygraph.
 He is agitated from the beginning, and the polygraph indicates he is lying when he denies giving the razor blade to Hamid.
 He stands up and aborts the test, saying he is too busy and will finish it tomorrow.

 A memorial service is held for Tom Walker.
 Brody delivers the eulogy while fighting back memories of beating Walker to death.
 Afterwards, Carrie finds Brody and tells him about the polygraph test he has to take; they schedule it for the following day.
 At the reception, Brody and Mike (Diego Klattenhoff) are chatting with some other Marines who attended the service.
 One of the Marines, Wakefield (Marc Menchaca), is drunk and turns belligerent.
 He angrily asks Brody why he came home alive, while Walker was killed.
 Brody says he was lucky.
 Wakefield then says all the men there wanted to have sex with Jessica while Brody was gone, but only one of them did.
 At that point, Mike attacks Wakefield.
 Brody then pulls Mike off Wakefield and, immediately sensing Mike is being defensive about his affair with Brody's wife, starts punching him without hesitation, saying, "you were my friend!"
 After bloodying Mike, Brody gets in his car and leaves.